Rpetey317/nerdearla-vibeathon-2025/GOOGLE_CLASSROOM_SETUP.md

 # Google Classroom API Setup Guide

-This guide will help you set up Google Classroom API access for the Semillero Digital dashboard.
+This guide will help you set up Google Classroom API access for Rep's EduCompass dashboard.

 ## Prerequisites

 1. A Google account with access to Google Classroom
 2. Node.js and npm installed
-3. The project dependencies installed (`npm install`)

 ## Step 1: Create a Google Cloud Project

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Click "Select a project" → "New Project"
-3. Enter project name: `semillero-digital-dashboard`
+3. Enter project name: `reps-educompass-dashboard`
 4. Click "Create"

 ## Step 2: Enable Google Classroom API

 1. In the Google Cloud Console, go to "APIs & Services" → "Library"
-2. Search for "Google Classroom API"
+{{ ... }}
 3. Click on it and press "Enable"
 4. Also enable "Google Calendar API" (for future attendance features)